 - George and Junior from Tex Avery's MGM shorts are this, though with a lot more animosity, chiefly from George to Junior.

-- Hanna-Barbera had Lippy the Lion and Hardy Har Har (a lugubrious hyena) in 1962.
+- Hanna-Barbera had Lippy The Lion And Hardy Har Har (the latter being a lugubrious hyena) in 1962.
 Thirteen years later, they would create Lippy and Hardy expies The Great Grape Ape and Beegle Beagle.

 - Terrytoons would use Heckle and Jeckle as this frequently.
 In the mid 60s they had Duckwood (a one-shot character from Deputy Dawg) and his pal Donkey Otie as this.

 - Ren and Stimpy were often depicted this way, depending on the episode.